Representation In Surrogate’s Court

 - Executor’s And Administrator’s Commissions

-Busson & Sikorski, PC Attorneys at Law, provides services to clients in the Administration of Estates and in the defense or prosecution of various Estate Proceedings.
+Busson & Sikorski, PC, provides services to clients in the Administration of Estates and in the defense or prosecution of various Estate Proceedings.
 The court with jurisdiction over these proceedings in New York State is the Surrogate´s Court.
 There is one Surrogates´ Court for each County, and the venue of an estate is usually limited to the county in which the decedent resided at the time of death.

 The most common Surrogate’s Court proceedings are described below: